See who plans to build what in your part of Woking

 Canalside

-2023/0921: Certificate of Proposed Lawful Development for creation of porous hard standing from the existing dropped kerb to driveway.
-3 Blackmore Crescent, Sheerwater

-2023/0947: Prior approval for proposed change of use from offices (use class E) to nine dwellings (use class C3).
-1 Chertsey Road, Woking

-2023/0950: Erection of a part two-storey, part single-storey front extension following demolition of the existing garage.
-Alterations to external materials.
-7 Broadwater Close, Woodham
+2023/0953: Erection of a part two-storey, part single-storey side and rear extension and changes to external materials and fenestration following demolition of detached garage.
+Oaklands, Sheerwater Road, Woodham

-2023/0954: Prior approval under part 3, class MA of the Town and County Planning (General Permitted Development) (England) Order 2015 for the conversion of first-floor space into a four-bedroom flat (C3 use).
-1-2 Harland House, 44 Commercial Way, Woking
+2023/0992: Erection of a two-storey and part single-storey rear extension and single-storey front extension.
+59 St Michael’s Road, Sheerwater

+2023/0975: Erection of a part single-, part two-storey rear extension and front porch extension.
+17 Blackmore Crescent, Sheerwater

 Heathlands